UAE President orders launch of 'Gallant Knight 3' operation to support Palestinian people in Gaza

 MoHRE recently launched two guidebooks that are accessible on the Ministry's website and Nafis electronic platform

-Sheikh Mohamed also ordered the Ministry of Defence to cooperate and coordinate comprehensively with the Emirates Red Crescent Authority, the Khalifa Bin Zayed Al Nahyan Foundation for Humanitarian Work, the Zayed Bin Sultan Foundation for Charitable and Humanitarian Works, and the rest of the humanitarian and charitable institutions in the UAE to provide support and humanitarian aid to the Palestinian people in Gaza.
+The leader instructed the Joint Operations Command to work in close collaboration with the Emirates Red Crescent, the Khalifa bin Zayed Al Nahyan Foundation, the Zayed Charitable & Humanitarian Foundation, and other UAE institutions to provide humanitarian support to Palestinian people impacted by the current conflict.

-The President directed that the door to volunteering be opened to doctors registered with the Ministry of Health and the Department of Health - Abu Dhabi, in addition to opening the door to volunteering for volunteers registered with the Red Crescent and Emirati humanitarian and charitable institutions.
+Moreover, the Ruler directed that volunteering opportunities be made available for doctors registered with the Ministry of Health and Prevention and the Department of Health Abu Dhabi, and for volunteers registered with the Emirates Red Crescent and other humanitarian and charitable entities in the UAE.

 The health ministry in the Hamas-run Gaza Strip said Sunday at least 9,770 people had been killed in the Palestinian territory since war with Israel erupted last month.